genouest/GenouestBlastBundle/Resources/doc/index.rst

         // ...
     ));

 Import the routes defined in the bundle.
-Make sure to add these lines BEFORE the GenouestSchedulerBundle routes import:
+Make sure to add these lines AFTER the GenouestSchedulerBundle routes import:

 .. code-block:: yaml